nikoniche/catastrophia_webserver/README.md

-# Catastrophia API webserver
+### Catastrophia API webserver

-Hosts the API server for Catastrophia.
+Hosts the API server for Catastrophia, found at: https://www.roblox.com/games/1087852616/CATASTROPHIA-Survive
 Used mostly by CatastrophiaBot.
+Requires a private API-KEY to use, therefore it can not be used by anyone else except Catastrophia and CatastrophiaBot.